 Right at this moment, no doubt the family of the injured victim will be at his bedside in the hospital hoping that he will survive this horrific ordeal.
 If he survives, it may be many months before he fully recovers, which will mean loss of income for his family and long-term financial hardship if his recovery spans a long period of time.
 He may be entitled to workers’ compensation, which will help to cover some of the financial hardship.

-However, if evidence can be found that the construction company employing him behaved negligently in not ensuring his safety he may be entitled to file a personal injury lawsuit against the company.
+However, if evidence can be found that the construction company employing him behaved negligently in not ensuring his safety he may be entitled to file a Long Island Personal Injury Lawyer against the company.
 This will mean he can claim the full value of the accident, including medical costs from the accident to full recovery, all loss of earnings covering the same period, an amount for pain and suffering and for any additional care required over the recovery period.

 His family will need to seek assistance from an experienced Long Island personal injury attorney, such as Richard S. Jaffe Esq., who offers a free consultation to determine eligibility to file a personal injury lawsuit.